 Anyway, enough blabbing from me… Let’s get to the point.
 Let me tell you how to actually make these oil-free black bean brownies for yourself!

 How To Make Vegan Black Bean Brownies Without Oil

 Preheat your oven to 180°C (or 160°C if you’re using a fan oven) and line an 8×10-inch rectangular tin with baking paper.

 Mix together your flax “eggs”.
 As I noted above, flax seeds act as a great binding agent in vegan baking.

 To make the flax eggs, mix 2 tablespoons of ground flax seeds with 4 tablespoons of cold water.
 Leave it to sit for around 5 minutes or so, during which time it will become a little sticky and gloopy.

-You’ll need 2 cans of rinsed and drained cooked black beans.
+You’ll need 2 cans of rinsed and drained cooked black beans, around 470g in total.
 Place them in a medium-sized bowl and use a fork or potato masher to squash them to the best of your ability.

 Note that they don’t need to be perfectly lump-free at this point- check out the video below to see how I did it.

-Let me know what you think of this recipe by leaving a review below.
-And if you make the brownies yourself, be sure to leave a comment to share your thoughts!
+I hope you enjoy these oil-free vegan black bean brownies!
+Let me know what you think by leaving a review below.
+And if you make the brownies yourself, be sure to leave a comment to share your experience!
+Happy baking! xo

 A fiber-packed, protein-filled vegan chocolate brownie made with healthy ingredients!